-- Access the overall conditions on your respective floor. - Liaise with Group Leaders for status reports (if possible). - Communicate status report to LARS Fire Safety Director.
+- · Access the overall conditions on your respective floor. - Liaise with Group Leaders for status reports (if possible). - · Communicate status report to LARS Fire Safety Director.

-GROUP LEADERS (Instructors)
+GROUP LEADERS (LARS Instructors on duty)

-• Duck, cover and hold.
+Duck, cover and hold.
 Aftershocks may occur in a large event.
 Should this occur, horizontal relocation away from glass is recommended and duck, cover and hold will be practiced again.